 This recognises an ensemble of performers where it is more appropriate to recognise the achievements of the performers working as a group.

-Currently, the essence of this category is that the whole company should have worked brilliantly together to create the production.
+The essence of this category is that the whole company should have worked brilliantly together to create the production.
 It will not rely on any solo voices or individual performances, but will demonstrate collaboration and creativity amongst the whole company.
 This may have been done in various ways – for instance:

 - the company wrote or devised the show collectively;